 This is another true story.
 There is this couple who loved God so much.
 From time to time, the man asked his wife to pray and repent for fear of having sinned against God.
 They always repented on behalf of their sons and daughters.
 The man would never allow evil to come to them.
 This couple’s fear of God was known to great distances.
 This was Job and his wife, as recorded in the Bible.
 Without their knowledge, Satan accused Job before God in heaven and the Devil was allowed to tempt this innocent man.
 God said to Satan:

 “Very well, then, everything he has is in your power ” Job 1:12

 All of Job’s 1,000 oxen and 500 donkeys were stolen.

 The fire of God burned all 7,000 of Job’s sheep.

 Job’s seven sons and three daughters were killed.

 It was too much for Mrs. Job.
 She lost all of her faith and trust in God.
-If only Job’s wife had the revelation of the charges that Satan had brought against her husband before God, and if she knew that Satan was the real enemy behind their trials.
+If only Job’s wife had the revelation of the charges Satan had brought against her husband before God, and if she knew that Satan was the real enemy behind their trials.
 If only she knew the double blessing that God had prepared if Job succeeded in remaining faithful, she could probably have been patient and a source of encouragement for her dear husband.
 Meanwhile, Job’s wife became more restless and impatient.
 She denied the name of God and wanted Job to do the same.
 She says to her husband,

-If Ms. Job had known that God was watching carefully to see what she was doing, and if she had had a revelation of the reward that God was preparing for Job, she would probably have resisted the devil.
+If Ms. Job had known that God was watching carefully to see what she was doing, and if she had a revelation of the reward that God was preparing for Job, she would probably have resisted the devil.
 Glory would be given to God.

 The battle is for the faithful believers.